MaxHass12/Head_First_C/Chapter_2/NOTES.md

   ## Brief Summary and Extra Stuff

+  - If we see a declaration like `char cards[]` as a normal variable declaration then it means that `cards` is an array variable, and we have to set its value immediately.
+If we see `char cards[]` as a function parameter, then `cards` is a pointer.

   - If we see a `*` in a variable declaration, it means the variable will be a pointer.
   - String literals are stored in read-only memory.
   - If you need to modify a string, you need to make a copy of it in a new array.